Introduction to Scripts

 There are a few commands that only make sense in a script, for instance the PROMPT command, IF ...
 THEN conditions, or the ENDLOOP command -- we'll come to them later.

-To uphold this principle, the command $ is not allowed in a script (you can use $ 0 + & instead).
+To uphold this principle, the command $ is not allowed in a script. $ & and $ && are calculation lines, though, and write the value of $ to hy in accumulation mode.

 Creating a Script